 The archaeology of Songo Mnara within the walls is replete with evidence for the importance of fishing and shellfish collection for subsistence (Quintana Morales 2013).
 The faunal assemblage for the site is dominated by fish and shellfish, with the former comprising a little more than half the total weight of faunal remains (51% of ~25 kg) recovered from across the site.
 The Minimum Number of Individuals for fish (7555) vs. tetrapod specimens (190) suggests that although the inhabitants ate a mixed diet, fish and shellfish were important to their daily sustenance.

 The ocean was also an important resource for production at Songo Mnara.
-Mangrove wood and coral was exploited for architecture, both inside the walls and beyond (Fleisher 2020).
+Mangrove wood and coral were exploited for architecture, both inside the walls and beyond (Fleisher 2020).
 Marine shell was not only indicative of the consumption of shellfish, but was also a raw material used for the production of beads.
 The western open area of Songo Mnara, just inside the entrance to the town, was a setting for shell bead production and excavations have recovered debris from the manufacture of beads from conus shell and aragonite.
 Soil chemistry in that space is characterized by high levels of calcium and sodium, suggesting the processing of marine resources such as seaweed, or perhaps the drying of nets (Sulas et al. 2017).
 The world of maritime activity was therefore part of urban life for those that lived at Songo Mnara, providing food and raw materials as well as being bound into the space of the town demarcated by coral architecture.

 Beyond the walls, survey data demonstrate that the islands’ inhabitants were never far from the sea.
 Marine shell was recovered from 62.5 percent of loci clusters (see Table 3).
 These resources were especially prevalent towards the western shoreline of Songo Mnara, which would have had easier access to the diverse marine environments of coral reefs, mangroves, and the relatively protected Sangarungu Harbor.
 The presence of such materials in the loci adjacent to Songo Mnara shows that the processing of marine resources took place outside of the town walls as well as within.
 The northern and eastern shorelines would have had a more difficult time, guarded by a substantial barrier reef that would have pushed most maritime activities significantly further offshore across a very shallow lagoon of sharp reef coral.
 However, there is evidence that locations along this coast, particularly near Mikadi and Mkuje, made use of coral causeways, either anthropogenic constructions or natural features embellished by human hands, to cross the lagoons to the reef flat and open ocean (Figure 9; Pollard et al. 2012).
 Thus, it seems that the islands’ inhabitants were exploiting a wide range of marine ecosystems.